-The foreman at his workplace painted landscapes in his free time and the young Paulsen observed him, eager to try and paint.
-With no money to buy paint or brushes himself, Erich Paulsen took some of the foreman’s paints to experiment with.
-Unable to take the brushes, which the foreman kept in a separate place, Paulsen was forced to use the spatula which he normally took to remove old layers of colour and he painted a landscape with houses.
-When the foreman saw this he looked at Paulsen’s first painting and said was astounded.
-Realising that the young painter had much more ability and natural skill than he, the foreman gave Paulsen all of his painting materials.
-This was the start for a very successful artistic career, which led him to the Master School for Painting up to one of the most known artists.
+At his workplace the foreman, a budding amateur artist, painted landscapes in his free time.
+The young Erich Paulsen observed him, eager to try and paint.
+However, with no money to buy paint or brushes himself, Paulsen took some of the foreman’s paints to experiment with.
+Although, he was unable to take the brushes, which the foreman kept in a separate place.
+As such, Paulsen was forced to paint using the spatula which he normally took to remove old layers of paint.

-In general Erich Paulsen prefers to paint landscapes and city scenes.
-The vibrancy of his palette and strong textural approach using a palette knife, give his paintings a flair that is completely unique in the field of contemporary art.
-Paulsen continues the legacy of impressionist painting and bring his work into the modern age.
-Critically Paulsen has attracted high acclaim throughout the world.
-His work has been recognised in several exhibitions from New York to Sydney and he enjoys a growing collective of serious collectors.
+In general, Erich Paulsen prefers to paint landscapes and market scenes.
+His paintings have a flair that is completely unique in the field of contemporary art.
+This is largely thanks to the vibrancy of his palette and strong textural approach using a palette knife.
+Paulsen continues the legacy of impressionist painting and brings his work into the modern age.

 Critically, Paulsen has attracted high acclaim throughout the world.
 His work has been recognised in several exhibitions from New York to Sydney.